 - Income payments for life

 - Expert investment management by the OCC Funds

 Socially responsible investment

 The Old Catholic Confederation is exceedingly grateful for the inspired generosity of its members and friends.
 Help us to assure and enhance the mission and ministry of the Old Catholic Church in the United States now and into the future.
 Your support is vital in continuing the work of the Old Catholic Church in all its settings and the OCC Office of Philanthropy and Stewardship Team is eager to assist you in developing financial resources for the mission and ministry dear to your heart!

 Contact us at 888-587-0055!

-The Old Catholic Confederation and the Archdiocese of the United States provide full and partial tuition scholarships and other grants for postulants and clergy completing philosophy and theology studies through the Ministry Formation Program at the Collegium Augustinianum Graduate School of Philosophy, Theology and Classics.
+The Seminary Education Fund of the Old Catholic Confederation provides full and partial tuition scholarships and other grants for postulants and clergy completing philosophy and theology studies through the Ministry Formation Program at the Collegium Augustinianum Graduate School of Philosophy, Theology and Classics.
 Tuition Scholarships are based upon financial need.

 The OCC Seminary Education Fund welcomes contributions that support the theological education and priestly formation of our postulants and seminarians in financial need.